tech-marklabs/marklabs-pfsense/README.md

+# my goal
-# custom project for my own firewall - meant to be an easy-to-deploy firewall solution, plug-and-play functionality & security
+custom project for my own firewall - meant to be an easy-to-deploy firewall solution, plug-and-play functionality & security

 # pfSense